These tried and tested travel destinations are handpicked for you by independent, experienced, and trusted travellers.

 Although we did not speak the different dialects used on the various islands, we were immediately made to feel welcome wherever we went, with many villagers grinning at us whilst offering us food and water and kids jumping around us, and running behind us as we left their villages on our motorbike.

-Despite being on the tenth month of our full-time travels, during which we visited ten countries, Indonesia was the place which really captivated us, and we look forward to continuing our travels there in 2018!
+Despite being on the tenth month of our full-time travels, during which we visited ten countries, Indonesia was the place which really captivated us.
 We recommend it to anyone looking for an exciting place to travel!

 8. Is it Safe to Travel in Mexico?

 Okay, first off let’s tackle Mexico’s reputation for being dangerous, violent and drug-ridden.
 We’re just finishing up what will be nearly 8 months travelling around 8 different states and can confidently tell you that the reality couldn’t be any more different.

 Of course, Mexico has its problems, as do many other countries, but tourists are definitely not targets and we have never once felt unsafe or had anything stolen.

 Now that’s out of the way, let’s get to the really good stuff.
 Mexico has some seriously epic scenery and it’s so diverse.
 Places that should be at the top of your list are the incredible Copper Canyon, Tulum’s cenotes, sleepy beach town Mazunte, the seven colours lagoon in Bacalar, colonial San Cristobal, trendy Guadalajara and of course larger than life Mexico City.